OscarBennich/windows-terminal-setup-how-to/README.md

 ### Add auto-complete and history functionality
 - Add the [`PSReadLine`](https://www.powershellgallery.com/packages/PSReadLine) package
-  - Open your terminal and run the command `Install-Module -Name PSReadLine`
+  - Open your terminal and run the command `Install-Module -Name PSReadLine -AllowPrerelease -Force`
 - Go to your profile file (run the command `code $PROFILE`)
 - Under the `Import-Module` line, add this code:
   - `Import-Module -Name PSReadLine`